Four-player chess: History

 Contemporarily, four-player chess is one of the most popular chess variants.
 It frequently tops Chess.com's concurrent player rankings on its variants section.
 GM Hikaru Nakamura has played the game numerous times in live streams, often alongside prominent figures like Levy Rozman, Alexandra Botez and GM Anish Giri.
 A FFA 4 Player Chess Championship has been hosted and funded by Chess.com annually since 2019.
 In 2023, the Championship split into two separate "Original Solo" and "Standard FFA" Championships, with each having a slightly different ruleset and starting position.
 The most recent (2023) winners are Delan Lara (Original Solo) and Carlos Tadeo (Standard FFA).

 Rules

 Piece movement and captures remain the same as regular chess.

 A board made of a standard 8×8 square with an additional 3 rows of 8 cells extending from each side is what is typically used for Four-player chess.
 Variants vary as to where the king and queen are placed; this doesn't matter for casual play.
 Otherwise, pieces are set up like regular chess.

 Rules vary, in teams, as to how to deal with partners' pawns when they run into each other.
 This happens sometimes because everybody moves in the forward direction, as in regular chess.
 When this happens for the Chess.com variant, the pawns are blocked, while some variants historically allowed pawns to jump over each other if this happened.

-Players are of course free to change all rules to their convenience (see the rules section in the links tab for different variations of the rules).
+Players are free to change all rules to their convenience (see the rules section in the links tab for different variations of the rules).